ulflulfl/homeautomation/power_consumption/delonghi_inissio.md

 **The whole process of preparing one cup of coffee Lungo takes only around 0,02 kWh!**

 ## Conclusion
 The power consumption of the Inissio itself is surprisingly low.
+Consumption in power off can't even be measured.

 **One cup of coffee every day would sum up to 7,3 kWh per year.**